Monograptidae: Fossil record

 Fossils of Monograptidae are found from the Ordovician to the Devonian (age range: from 460.9 to 402.5 million years ago).
 They are especially important during the early Silurian.
-They are known from various localities in Europe, North America, South America, China, Thailand, Australia, Algeria and Morocco.
+They are known from various localities in Europe, North America, Argentina, China, Central Asia, Southeast Asia, Australia, Algeria and Morocco.

 Genera

 Maletz (2014) identifies 98 genera of Monograptidae.
 The family can possibly be divided into several subfamilies.